intelligentplant/AppStoreConnect.Adapters/docs/tutorials/creating-an-adapter/04-Current_Value_Subscriptions.md

 }
 ```

 After displaying the usual adapter information, the `Run` method will create a new subscription, and will then register a callback with the method's cancellation token parameter to cancel the subscription when the cancellation token fires.
-The method then searches for a single tag, and then adds that tag to the subscription.
+The method then searches for a single tag with a name starting with `Sin` (i.e. our `Sinusoid_Wave` tag), and then adds that tag to the subscription.
 It then uses the `RunBackgroundOperation` extension method on the subscription's `Values` property (a `ChannelReader<T>`) to values read from the channel and print them to the screen.

 Once the background operation has been registered, the method waits for the subscription's `Completed` property (a `Task`) to complete before existing.
 The task will complete when the subscription is cancelled.
 In the program's `Main` method in part 1, we added an event handler that will cancel the cancellation token when `CTRL+C` is pressed.